 - Ensure that the light mounting brackets fit your bike.

-- If batteries are required they should be easily obtainable ones, such as AAs or AAAs.
+- If batteries are required they should be easily obtainable ones, such as AA or AAA batteries.

 - Helmet-mounted lights aren't ideal when sharing a path or road with other users.
 They are more suitable for mountain bike riding in the dark.